Raúl Labrador: Health care

 On April 20, 2017, Labrador said he does not believe healthcare is a human right.
 Labrador supports the full repeal of the Affordable Care Act because he believes it will raise costs and eliminate jobs.

 Labrador supports requiring those illegally residing in the United States to be responsible for their own healthcare costs.

 He voted for the American Health Care Act of 2017, which passed the House May 4, 2017.
 One of the few Republican lawmakers who hosted a town hall after this vote, Labrador received national attention for stating during the meeting at Lewis-Clark State College that "Nobody dies because they don't have access to healthcare."
 The statement caused a huge outcry from the audience present and on social media for several days.

 Economic issues

 Elections

-Labrador has stated that he supports the repeal of the 17th Amendment to the U.S. Constitution which provides for the direct election of members of the U.S. Senate by the voters in each state.
-Before the amendment was ratified in 1913, Senators were selected by the legislatures of their respective states.
+Labrador has stated that he supports the repeal of the 17th Amendment to the U.S. Constitution which provides for the direct election of US senators by the voters in each state.
+Before the amendment was ratified in 1913, senators were selected by the legislatures of their respective states.
 With regard to this position, Labrador has stated "I have a consistent philosophy about government and the importance of states' rights."